b2w-marketplace/challenge-backend/README.md

 ### Task 1

 This task has been developed using:
 -   Java 8
 -   Spring Boot Framework
 -   Gradle Build Tool

 Requirements:
 -    To run it from terminal, gradle must be previously installed.
-    - application.properties file has the Port used by this application.
+-    'application.properties' file has the Port used by this application.
 This same server port must be open.
 -    Both parameters 'begindate' and 'finaldate' are required for this API call and must be on format 'dd-MM-yyyy'

 To run this application, you must clone this git repository project on your local computer and either
 1) Open this project as a gradle project on your favorite IDE and run the tasks 'build' and 'bootRun'

 2) Or open this project and run the following commands, which will do the same effect
     ```
     gradle build
     gradle bootRun